DCT

 The Invention Explained

-- Problem Addressed: The patent’s background section describes a need for a system that allows website owners to provide automated presentations of web page sequences "without the costs of reprogramming site content or installing development tools" and enables users to customize these presentations (’629 Patent, col. 7:60-67).
-The complaint characterizes prior art web navigation as "monolithic," "tedious and labor-intensive" (Compl. ¶17).
+- Problem Addressed: The patent’s background section describes a need for a system that allows website owners to create automated presentations of web page sequences without the cost of reprogramming the site or requiring users to install client-side development tools or plugins, such as Flash (Compl. ¶25; ’629 Patent, col. 7:60-67).

-- The Patented Solution: The invention is a software system, preferably stored on a host server, comprising two main components: a "composer" and a "performer" (’629 Patent, col. 9:14-17; Fig. 1).
-The composer is invoked to create a "presentation," which includes a list of URLs, a display sequence, and a duration for each URL (’629 Patent, Abstract).
-The performer is then invoked to automatically load and display this presentation to a user in a "slide show" format, with a control panel allowing the user to pause or navigate the sequence (’629 Patent, col. 11:1-9).
+- The Patented Solution: The invention is a server-side software system comprised of two main components: a "composer" and a "performer," both operating on a host server (’629 Patent, Fig. 1).
+The composer is used to create a "presentation" by defining a list of URLs, their display sequence, and their display duration (’629 Patent, Abstract).
+The performer, also on the server, is then invoked to automatically load and display this presentation to a user in a slideshow format, thereby avoiding the need for a locally installed plugin on the user's computer (Compl. ¶26; ’629 Patent, col. 9:11-20).

 Key Claims at a Glance